 The work/study student will be expected to fulfill the regular requirements of Odyssey in addition to these duties.
 This will make for a very demanding six weeks, but for a student who needs the financial assistance, the work/study position offers a good opportunity.
 Contact me for more details and a special work/study application.
 Work/study applications are due April 30.

 I love working with developing writers, helping them to realize their potential and make their work the best it can be.
-My experiences over Odyssey's seventeen previous years have been incredible.
-Talented writers of all ages, some already published, have come from all across the US, Canada, the UK, Sweden, Israel, Australia, Hong Kong, and Singapore, and embarked on this epic journey of discovery with me.
+My experiences over Odyssey's eighteen previous years have been incredible.
+Talented writers of all ages, some already published, have come from all across the US, Canada, the UK, Sweden, Germany, Israel, Australia, Hong Kong, and Singapore, and embarked on this epic journey of discovery with me.
 I've watched students make major breakthroughs during the six weeks, and I've followed their progress after the workshop as they've submitted their work, piled up the rejection slips, made sales, and built wonderful writing careers for themselves.

 Odyssey provides a